 - The prevalence varies across time, by region and by both race and ethnicity.
 It also tends to be more common in girls.

-- Myelomeningocele affects about 1 in every 2,000 pregnancies.
+- Myelomeningocele affects about 1 in every 2,000 births worldwide.

-- The rate has declined markedly since the policy of folic acid supplementation was introduced.
+- The rate has declined markedly since folic acid supplementation was introduced and fetal ultrasound screening has increased.

 - Siblings of patients with spina bifida have an increased incidence of neural tube defects.